-- a) Where the route of an event follows a district road, and this road has not been closed to normal traffic, competitors will be decontrolled and given an adequate time allowance to allow them to complete the decontrolled section whilst obeying all normal traffic rules. - b) Decontrol and Procedure The Clerk of the Course, at his discretion, and as dictated by the route and events on the day, may impose a decontrol section during any racing section. - i) A decontrol section will start at the point where the crew is issued with a Decontrol Timecard. - ii) The onus is on the crew to ensure that all times recorded on the Decontrol Timecard are correct. - iii) The onus is on the crew to calculate their own given times on the Decontrol Timecard and to ensure that they arrive timeously at various controls as indicated on the Decontrol Timecard. - iv) The Crew must report to all time controls in good time for the official to record their time on the sequence sheet and prepare the crew to start at the correct time as indicated on their Decontrol Timecard.
-Refer ART 20.1 (a) (v). - v) In the event that a crew arrive late, or out of sequence, at a start control or restart control, they will be started at the time, and in the order of arrival, at the discretion of the official at the restart control.
-No allowance will be given for time lost due to late arrival, or arrival out of sequence, at a start control. - c) The Outside Assistance rule will be applicable to all decontrolled sections.
-Refer ART 20.1 (g) (xvi)
+The Clerk of the Course, at his discretion, and as dictated by the route and events on the day, may impose a decontrol section during any racing section.

+- a) A decontrol section will start at the point where the crew is issued with a Decontrol Timecard. - b) The onus is on the crew to ensure that all times recorded on the Decontrol Timecard are correct. - c) The onus is on the crew to calculate their own given times on the Decontrol Timecard and to ensure that they arrive timeously at various controls as indicated on the Decontrol Timecard. - d) The Crew must report to all time controls in good time for the official to record their time on the sequence sheet and prepare the crew to start at the correct time as indicated on their Decontrol Timecard.
+Refer ART 20.1.1 (e). - e) In the event that a crew arrive late, or out of sequence, at a start control or restart control, they will be started at the time, and in the order of arrival, at the discretion of the official at the restart control.
+No allowance will be given for time lost due to late arrival, or arrival out of sequence, at a start control. - 10.2 The Outside Assistance rule will be applicable to all decontrolled sections.
+Refer ART 20.1.6 (p).